bastienleonard/pysfml-cython/doc/sphinx/source/audio.rst

    .. attribute:: sample_count

-      Normally you should ``len(self.samples)``, but currently, using this attribute is much faster.
-Might be changed in the future.
+      Normally you should use ``len(self.samples)``, but accessing this attribute might be faster, since it just reads the appropriate C++ attribute.

    .. attribute:: samples

+      Should be a string in Python 2, and bytes in Python 3.

 .. class:: SoundStream

-   .. warning:: Currently, this class is painfully slow and is going
-                to be reworked.

    Abstract class.

    To create your own sound stream, you must inherit this class and at least define a ``on_get_data()`` method that receives a :class:`Chunk` parameter. ``on_seek(Time)`` may be implemented as well.
+Any exception raised in these two methods will be printed to ``sys.stdout`` and swallowed.
+This is because it doesn't seem possible to catch an exception raised in another thread, or at least it doesn't seem reliable.
+So try to keep them as short as possible, and if they don't work, check the console.
 See ``examples/soundstream.py`` for an example.

+   My streaming tests show that this class is still too slow.
+I optimized it as much as I could, and I'm not sure how to improve it now.
+Also, ``on_seek()`` seems to hang the program when seeking is used.

    .. attribute:: PAUSED
    .. attribute:: PLAYING